panva/node-oidc-provider/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: 🐞Bug report
-about: Create a report to help improve oidc-provider
+about: Something is not working as I think it should be
+title: 'bug report: '
+labels: bug, triage

 ---